microsoft/MPPC23-Power-Apps/lab1/README.md

     ![Screenshot of pac org who confirmation information](assets/org-confirmation.png)

-## Task 9: Enable managed environment on all environments
+## Task 9: Enable Managed Environments on all environments

 In this task, you will learn how to enable Managed Environments on all environments you just created.